 This is a framework for developing connections with Country that can inform the planning, design, and delivery of built environment projects in NSW.

-The ambition of Connecting with Country is that everyone who is involved in delivering government projects will adopt the following commitment:
+The ambition of Connecting with Country is that everyone who is involved in delivering built environment projects will adopt the following commitment:

-- reduce the impacts of natural events such as fire, drought, and flooding through sustainable land and water use practices
+- reduce the impacts of natural events such as fire, drought, and flooding through sustainable ways of using land and water

 - value and respect Aboriginal cultural knowledge with Aboriginal people co-leading design and development of all NSW infrastructure projects

 - ensure Country is cared for appropriately and sensitive sites are protected by Aboriginal people having access to their homelands to continue their cultural practices.

 To support the central commitment, new practices and ways of working, actions and outcomes for built environment projects are proposed.

 The framework was tested and piloted on several NSW built environment projects, from precinct-scale master planning and infrastructure projects to smaller individual projects.
 At various stages throughout this period, GANSW consulted with the government agencies delivering the pilot projects, the project teams and the Aboriginal communities working with them.
 Their feedback has informed the final framework.